Hornchurch: Religion

 St Andrew's Church, on High Street, is the original parish church of Hornchurch.
 It has been Anglican since the Reformation.
 There are two other Anglican parish churches: Holy Cross in Hornchurch Road, and St George's in Kenilworth Gardens, both built in the 20th century.

 Hornchurch also has two Roman Catholic churches: St Mary Mother of God in Hornchurch Road, and the Church of the English Martyrs in Alma Gardens.

 Culture

+Hornchurch town centre is the location of Queen's Theatre, 500-seat mid-scale producing theatre and the smaller Fairkytes Arts Centre.
+The RAF Hornchurch Heritage Centre, a museum that opened in 2021 is located in the south of Hornchurch.

 Hornchurch Drum & Trumpet Corps Boys marching band formed in 1959 and perform around the country.
-They were the first winners of the National British Marching Band Championships in 1976 and performed at the Edinburgh Tattoo in 1977.

 The Towers Cinema on Hornchurch High Street opened in 1936.
 The Kemp & Tasker building, which was converted into a bingo hall in 1973, is noted for its Art Deco architecture.
 It has now been demolished to make way for a supermarket.

 Hornchurch is served by Time 107.5 FM, located in Romford.
 The station covers Havering and surrounding areas.
 Bedrock is the local hospital radio service available online to the Havering area and broadcasting a range of health-related information and locally produced entertainment.